 At the climatological scale, SARAH-3 successfully reproduces the broad spatial and seasonal patterns of SD across Ghana, capturing the north–south gradient associated with cloudiness, rainfall regimes, and aerosol loading.
 However, a systematic positive bias relative to GMet is evident in all seasons, with the largest magnitudes occurring during the dry Harmattan period (DJF) and the smallest during the peak monsoon season (JJA).
 These seasonal contrasts indicate that SARAH-3 performance is strongly modulated by prevailing atmospheric conditions rather than by static surface or orbital factors alone.

-Long-term trend analysis reveals a fundamental divergence between ground-based and satellite-derived signals.
+Long-term trend analysis reveals a difference between ground-based and satellite-derived signals.
 GMet observations indicate an increase in monthly total SD across most stations and climatic zones, while SARAH-3 trends are substantially weaker and in some cases near-neutral.
 This discrepancy suggests that SARAH-3, while temporally homogeneous, may damp long-term variability in SD, potentially due to algorithmic sensitivity to evolving cloud microphysics, aerosol climatology, or calibration stability.

 A key contribution of this study is the explicit quantification of the coupling between SD bias and AOD.
 Strong positive correlations during DJF, together with regression slopes linking SARAH–GMet sunshine bias to MERRA–SARAH AOD bias, demonstrate that aerosol absorption and scattering exert a first-order control on SD retrieval errors.
 In contrast, the weak relationships observed during JJA highlight the dominance of deep convective cloud systems, where cloud optical thickness overwhelms aerosol effects and reduces the sensitivity of SARAH-3 retrievals to aerosol variability.
 Frequency distribution analysis further reveals that SARAH-3 systematically under-detects very low sunshine conditions, particularly over the Coastal Savannah during JJA.
-Days with near-zero SD in GMet observations are frequently assigned non-zero values by SARAH-3, indicating a limitation in resolving persistent low-irradiance regimes associated with marine stratus, shallow convection, and broken cloud fields.
+Days with near-zero SD in GMet observations are frequently assigned to values larger than GMet values by SARAH-3, indicating a limitation in resolving persistent low-irradiance regimes associated with marine stratus, shallow convection, and broken cloud fields.
 This finding has important implications for applications requiring accurate representation of cloudy days, such as solar energy yield estimation, agricultural modelling, and hydrological studies.

 Taken together, the results demonstrate that SARAH-3 provides a robust and spatially consistent representation of sunshine duration climatology over Ghana but exhibits seasonally dependent.